Vendor Risk Management Definition

 Of the various risks a vendor poses, there are some things you need periodic updates on, which are relevant only at certain points of a business relationship.
 If you’ve established a vendor’s credit worthiness at the beginning of the process, for example, you’ll likely feel quite comfortable about their financial standing during the rest of the process.
 This is a good example of how some elements of vendor risk management do not require continuous security monitoring.

-Cyber risk, however, is not quite as simple.
+Cyber risk is not quite as simple.

-It’s important to understand that cyber risk management doesn’t end when your vendor signs a contract.
-Managing third-party cyber risk requires persistent vendor monitoring and awareness, using tools like security ratings, of how that third-party’s security program is performing.
-You have to know at all times whether they are accessing your network in an unauthorized manner, or if your most important data could be jeopardized by their actions.
+You and your team have to know at all times whether they are accessing your network in an unauthorized manner, or if your most important data could be jeopardized by their actions.
 Any slip-up or incident may have a catastrophic impact on your business (and lead to some pretty embarrassing headlines).

-Vendor Risk Assessment: Consider This
+Vendor Risk Assessment: What to Consider

-But if someone hacks into your corporate network through a vendor and steals your most precious data, the outcome could be catastrophic.
-Your reputation can be damaged irrevocably, financial losses can be huge, and legal liability may be hard to transfer to your vendor.
 This is why vendor risk management, third-party risk management — and especially IT risk vendor management — is not something to be taken lightly.
 All angles and IT security risks must be examined with every vendor, both large and small, and, where appropriate, reported to the Board for effective vendor risk assessment oversight.